 Mind mapping is one of the most popular brainstorming techniques for action plan development.
 This method starts with one central goal or problem and branches outward into related ideas, tasks, challenges, and possible solutions.
 Mind mapping helps teams organize information visually and see how ideas connect with each other.

-Understanding what is the purpose of brainstorming during the development of an action plan is easier with mind mapping because it helps transform scattered ideas into a more organized planning structure.
+Mind mapping makes brainstorming during action plan development easier because it helps transform scattered ideas into an organized planning structure.

 Best for: